Carbon-izer Presents Northwest Freeway (Outer Belt)

 This property was believed to be used as a location of Houston Garden Centers in the late 1990s and much of the 2000s (link) but archived searches say it's for Houston Plants & Garden rather than Houston Garden Centers, which seems more likely given a different sign and the lack of HGC's characteristic red and yellow striping.
 In 2017, work began on the site for Superior Subaru of Houston.

-Champion Forest Baptist Church - Jersey Village / 16518 Jersey Drive
+The Church @ Jersey Village / 16518 Jersey Drive

 What was Jersey Village Baptist Church for a number of years uses a side street as a main address instead of Northwest Freeway, since originally it was a small church at the corner of Jersey Drive and Rio Grande Street.
+(We'll leave it here anyway).
 Only around 2003 did it add a large parking lot and facade off of the freeway and in 2008 the new sanctuary building was built.
 According to Southern Baptist Convention's records the church was founded in 1955, but in 1953 Jersey Village hadn't even begun building the streets yet.
 In 2016, it became part of Champion Forest Baptist Church, and soon renamed to "Champion Forest Baptist Church - Jersey Village".
+However, in 2024, the church spun off as a nondenominational separate campus.

 Red Roof Inn / 16884 Northwest Freeway